On the Anisotropy of Score-Based Generative Models: Background

 \subsection{Score-Based Generative Models}

-At the heart of score-based modeling is the \textit{score function}, i.e., the gradient of the log-density of the underlying data distribution $p$.
-Given an estimate of the score, one can, in theory, sample from $p$ via a gradient ascent procedure.
-Starting with an arbitrary prior, $\boldsymbol{x}_0\sim\pi$, we have the following Langevin dynamics iterations:
+At the heart of score-based generative modeling is the \textit{score function}, i.e., the gradient of the log-density of a data distribution $p$.
+With an arbitrary prior, $\boldsymbol{x}_0\sim\pi$, and an estimate of the score, one samples from $p$ via Langevin dynamics: